asifkd012020/open-itg-aws_runbooks/ecs/RUNBOOK.md

 ### IAM Roles for Tasks

 **Why?**
+Based on IAM least privilege access model.
+CG Security Team recommends each task should have its own IAM role based on the access it needs.
+Outside various available options of IAM Roles, CG recommends to use the following 'Task Execution Role'.The task execution role is used to grant the Amazon ECS container agent permission to call specific AWS API actions on your behalf.
+For example, when you use AWS Fargate, Fargate needs an IAM role that allows it to pull images from Amazon ECR and write logs to CloudWatch Logs.
+An IAM role is also required when a task references a secret that's stored in AWS Secrets Manager, such as an image pull secret.

 ### Benefits of Using IAM Roles for Tasks
 + **Credential Isolation:** A container can only retrieve credentials for the IAM role that is defined in the task definition to which it belongs; a container never has access to credentials that are intended for another container that belongs to another task\.
 + **Authorization:** Unauthorized containers cannot access IAM role credentials defined for other tasks\.
 + **Auditability:** Access and event logging is available through CloudTrail to ensure retrospective auditing\.
 Task credentials have a context of `taskArn` that is attached to the session, so CloudTrail logs show which task is using which role\.

 **How?**
 With IAM roles for Amazon ECS tasks, you can specify an IAM role that can be used by the containers in a task\.
 Applications must sign their AWS API requests with AWS credentials, and this feature provides a strategy for managing credentials for your applications to use, similar to the way that Amazon EC2 instance profiles provide credentials to EC2 instances\.
 Instead of creating and distributing your AWS credentials to the containers or using the EC2 instance’s role, you can associate an IAM role with an ECS task definition or `RunTask` API operation\.
 The applications in the task’s containers can then use the AWS SDK or CLI to make API requests to authorized AWS services\.

 **Important**